 These positive representations are reinforced by the rapid integration of the country into the EU: it was part of the May 2004 enlargement with many other former communist territories, but it clearly distinguished itself by joining the Euro Zone from 1 January 2007 and being appointed to chair the Union in the first half of 2008.

-of the History of the Slovenian People: From the Birth of the Independent Slovenian State to Its Integration into the International Community
+The History of the Slovenian People: From the Birth of the Independent Slovenian State to Its Integration into the International Community

 The Ljubljana Parliament proclaims the sovereignty and independence of the Republic of Slovenia.

 The Belgrade government launches military operations against Slovenia.
-The Federal Army takes control of border crossings separating Austria and Italy from Slovenia and takes control of Ljubljana airport which is bombed.
+The Federal Army takes control of border crossings separating Austria and Italy from Slovenia and takes control of Ljubljana airport, which is bombed.

 Read more about the Ten-Day War in Slovenia

-A mediation proposed by Luxembourg, Italy, and the Netherlands provides for the restoration of the Yugoslav Federation, the postponement for three months of Croatian and Slovenian declarations of independence, the resumption of talks with Belgrade and the departure from the federal army.
+A mediation proposed by Luxembourg, Italy, and the Netherlands provides for the restoration of the Yugoslav Federation, the postponement for three months of Croatian and Slovenian declarations of independence, the resumption of talks with Belgrade, and the departure from the federal army.
 An agreement incorporating these terms is signed on July 7th.

 – 7 October 1991:

-Adoption of the Constitution of the Republic of Slovenia which creates a National Assembly of 90 deputies elected for four years by a proportional system mixed with a majority system, a National Council of 40 members defending local interests and a function of President of the Republic.
-The international recognition of Slovenia – to which France and England are reluctant because of their loyalty to the Serbian alliance and their desire to maintain the unity of Yugoslavia – is, however, supported by Austria, on behalf of the traditional links which unite it with the Slovenes, soon joined by Germany and other countries of the Mittel Europa: Czechoslovakia, Hungary, Poland.
+Adoption of the Constitution of the Republic of Slovenia, which creates a National Assembly of 90 deputies elected for four years by a proportional system mixed with a majority system, a National Council of 40 members defending local interests, and a function of the President of the Republic.
+The international recognition of Slovenia – to which France and England are reluctant because of their loyalty to the Serbian alliance and their desire to maintain the unity of Yugoslavia – is, however, supported by Austria on behalf of the traditional links which unite it with the Slovenes, soon joined by Germany and other countries of the Middle Europa: Czechoslovakia, Hungary, Poland.
 The Vatican also assures him of his support.

 The EEC recognizes the independence of Slovenia.

 Slovenia becomes a member of the UN.

 – June 1996: Slovenia signs its association agreement with the European Union.

 – 31 March 1998: First Union Accession Conference.
-Therefore, as a result of the normalization of its political life, the satisfactory democratic functioning of its institutions and the good results of its economy converted to the market, Slovenia does not fail to appear as a “good student” among the various candidates for integration within the European Union.
+Therefore, as a result of the normalization of its political life, the satisfactory democratic functioning of its institutions, and the good results of its economy converted to the market, Slovenia does not fail to appear as a “good student” among the various candidates for integration within the European Union.

 – 13 December 2002: Conclusion of negotiations with the European Union at the Copenhagen Summit.

-– 23 March 2003: Slovenia’s accession to the European Union is approved by referendum with 89.64% “yes”.
+– 23 March 2003: Slovenia’s accession to the European Union is approved by referendum with 89.64% “yes.”

 – 16 April 2003: Signature in Athens of the Accession Treaty.